A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

 To evaluate how accurately the proposed CER-based ranking identifies mislabeled samples, we measured the precision of the noise detector on the \textbf{top 50 highest-ranked samples} in each split.
 While potential errors were flagged across all datasets, precision is reported only for datasets with a sufficiently large number of flagged samples—namely \textbf{Muharaf}, \textbf{PHTI}, and \textbf{Ajami}.
 The remaining datasets (\textbf{KHATT} and \textbf{NUST-UHWR}) contain fewer than 50 flagged samples per split, making the top-50 precision metric not applicable.
 Table~\ref{tab:precision_noise_detection} reports the proportion of flagged samples that were confirmed by human reviewers to contain content errors.

-The detector achieves very high precision on \textbf{Muharaf}, with 75\% precision in the training split, 70\% in validation, and 90\% in the test split, reflecting the strong correspondence between high CER and true annotation issues in this historical corpus. \textbf{PHTI} also shows consistently high precision across splits (88\% in training, 86\% in validation, and 80\% in testing), whereas \textbf{Ajami} exhibits lower but still substantial precision (71\% in training, 70\% in validation, and 68\% in testing), which aligns with its visually diverse writing styles and challenging calligraphic forms.
+The detector achieves 90\% precision on the \textbf{Muharaf} test split, and above 80\% in all three \textbf{PHTI} sets reflecting the strong correspondence between high CER and true annotation issues in this historical corpus \textbf{Ajami} exhibits lower but still substantial precision (71\% in training, 70\% in validation, and 68\% in testing), which aligns with its visually diverse writing styles and challenging calligraphic forms.
 Overall, these results demonstrate that CER-based ranking effectively identifies problematic samples in noisy datasets, substantially reducing the amount of manual verification required.

-Table~\ref{tab:error_types_all} summarizes the distribution of detected error categories across the training, validation, and test splits for all datasets.
-The results show clear dataset-specific patterns.
-In \textbf{KHATT} and \textbf{NUST-UHWR}, errors are rare and largely limited to isolated transcription mistakes.
-In \textbf{PHTI}, transcription and orientation errors dominate across splits.
-The \textbf{Muharaf} dataset contains a higher proportion of segmentation errors and script-mismatch cases, particularly in the training data, while \textbf{Ajami} exhibits a mixture of transcription, segmentation, orientation, and script-mismatch errors across all splits.
-These differences reflect variations in dataset construction processes, source material, and annotation pipelines, underscoring the need for dataset-specific quality assessment.